handsontable/handsontable/docs/content/guides/cell-types/handsontable-cell-type.md

 # Handsontable cell type

-Use the Handsontable cell type to collect user input with an interactive spreadsheet editor in a popup.
+Add a spreadsheet editor in a popup, by using the Handsontable cell type.

 [[toc]]